jweissman/zephyr/README.md

 A game programming framework in Ruby and Rails, using Backbone.js and Faye for front-end synchronicity.

-(We'll see how long all that holds up performance-wise.
-But given that the updates are fairly 'lazy' for now...)

-Currently, the root points at a 'full of stars' proof of concept, which displays some canvas entities that can be created with a click (and which async update for anyone on the page.)
+Currently, the root points at a 'full of stars' proof of concept, which displays some canvas entities that can be created with a click.
+These sync with Rails, which talks to Faye and broadcasts an update to clients (so that the star field async updates for anyone on the page.)
+It might be especially interesting to watch the #destroy_all operation running over the stars -- you can watch them wink out.
+It's all relatively fast, as such things go, but I think we'll definitely want to limit the number of model changes we want to observe server-side.

-Looking to include a simple pong and asteroids style game.
+Eventually we're looking to include a simple pong and asteroids style game.
 One goal for this is to try to help extract the platform we'll need for larger systems.

 # Requirements